 These are fluffy and light sourdough pancakes that you can griddle plain or stud it with fresh blueberries for a pop of fruity flavor.
 The mixture is similar to regular pancake mix and doesn’t require an overnight ferment which is a huge time saver.
-You’ll need 1 cup and 1/2 of mature sourdough starter that has been fed in the last few days.
+You’ll need 1 cup and 1/2 of mature sourdough starter that has been fed at least the day before.
 Be sure to leave a tiny bit of starter behind to feed and use for something down the road.

 Sourdough Pancake Tips: